Skip to content

 }

-Using the above method, the run time of the algorithm can be calculated as \((6n + 12)\) ns:
+According to the above method, the algorithm's runtime can be obtained as \((6n + 12)\) ns:

 \[ 1 + 1 + 10 + (1 + 5) \times n = 6n + 12 \]

-However, in practice, counting the run time of an algorithm is neither practical nor reasonable.
-First, we don't want to tie the estimated time to the running platform, as algorithms need to run on various platforms.
-Second, it's challenging to know the run time for each type of operation, making the estimation process difficult.
+In reality, however, counting an algorithm's runtime is neither reasonable nor realistic.
+First, we do not want to tie the estimated time to the running platform, because algorithms need to run on various different platforms.
+Second, it is difficult to know the runtime of each type of operation, which brings great difficulty to the estimation process.

-Time complexity analysis does not count the algorithm's run time, but rather the growth trend of the run time as the data volume increases.
+Time complexity analysis does not count the algorithm's runtime, but rather counts the growth trend of the algorithm's runtime as the data volume increases.

-Let's understand this concept of "time growth trend" with an example.
-Assume the input data size is \(n\), and consider three algorithms A, B, and C:
+The concept of "time growth trend" is rather abstract; let us understand it through an example.
+Suppose the input data size is \(n\), and given three algorithms A, B, and C:

 # Time complexity of algorithm A: constant order